openjs-foundation/cross-project-council/proposals/stage-0/TRAVEL_FUND/README.md

 ## What is necessary to complete this proposal

+- Approval and buy-in from Node.js TSC and CommComm.
 - Definition and wording of the travel fund mechanics, mostly moving files and updating references.